lucadaloia/lucadaloia/README.md

 - PY 206 Physics for Engineers and Scientists I Laboratory
 - PY 208 Physics for Engineers and Scientists II
 - PY 209 Physics for Engineers and Scientists II Laboratory
+- Master CAN Protocol Completely from Scratch (CAN + CAN-FD) - Udemy

 [`Course Details`](related-courses.md)